igordot/sns/usage.md

 grep "ERROR:" logs-sbatch/*
 ```

-This can be done while the pipeline is still running and should be done after all the jobs complete.
+Checking for errors can be started as soon as the pipeline starts running.
+It needs to be done after all the jobs complete.
 There should be no output from this command if everything ran without problems.
-If any errors are detected, examine the log file where they are found to see the full context.
+If any errors are detected, examine the full log file where they are found to see the full context.

-If there is a problem with any of the results, delete the broken files and re-run SNS.
+If there is a problem with any of the results, delete the problematic files and re-run SNS.
-It will generate any missing output.
+The pipeline will skip existing files and will generate any missing output.
 Similarly, you can add additional entries to the sample sheet and only the new ones will be processed when the route is re-run.

-## Output

-* Directories for different output types (such as BAMs or bigWigs) containing files for each sample.
-* `summary-combined.*.csv`: Combined segment summaries table that provides a comprehensive overview of the project.
-* `logs-*` directories: Most stdout/stderr output will be placed here.
-The information can be used for tracking progress and troubleshooting.

-Each route has a description with more specific details.